-The CCG should follow the team's recommendation except in exceptional circumstances.
+The ICB or LHB should follow the team's recommendation except in exceptional circumstances.
 This could include if:

-- there's a lack of evidence to support a recommendation - a full assessment of your needs has not been carried out - the Decision Support Tool is not fully completed.
+- there's a lack of evidence to support a recommendation - a full assessment of your needs has not been carried out - the DST is not fully completed.

-If this happens, the CCG should ask the team who carried out your assessment to provide more information or evidence.
-The CCG's decision not to follow the recommendation shouldn't be influenced by the cost of the care, where the care will be provided or who will deliver the care.
+If this happens, the ICB or LHB should ask the team that carried out your assessment to provide more information or evidence.
+The ICB or LHB's decision not to follow the recommendation shouldn't be influenced by the cost of the care, where the care will be provided or who will deliver the care.

-The CCG must write to you or your representative to tell you their decision about whether or not you qualify, and give reasons for this decision.
+The ICB or LHB must write to you or your representative to tell you their decision about whether or not you qualify, and give reasons for this decision.
 You should also receive a copy of the completed DST form.

-If you don't qualify
+If you do not qualify

-Even if you don't qualify for NHS Continuing Healthcare, the CCG and the council should always consider whether the assessment has shown you have care needs.
+Even if you do not qualify for NHS Continuing Healthcare, the ICB or LHB and the council should always consider whether the assessment has shown you have care needs.
 If so, they should arrange the right assessment or services for you.
 This could include NHS-funded Nursing Care (see chapter 6).

-You can also ask the CCG to review their decision (see chapter 5).
+You can also ask the ICB or LHB to review their decision (see chapter 5).